-When you visit the city of Košice, you should definitely take a tour of some other monuments that are typical for this city.
+When you visit the city of Košice, you definitely should take a tour of the other monuments typical for this city.

-There are a number of churches, among which we should mention the Dominican, the Franciscan, the Premonstratesian churches or St. Michael Church.
-The synagogue at the Zvonárska Ulica street is also noticeable, which is also the oldest preserved synagogue in Košice, the synagogue at the Puškinova ulica street, the Historic City Hall, St. Urban Tower, the County House, the building of the State Theatre of Košice, Jakab's Palace or the Immaculata.
+There are a number of churches, among which we should mention the Dominican, Franciscan, Premonstratesian churches, or St. Michael Church.
+The synagogue at the Zvonárska Ulica street is also noticeable, which is also the oldest preserved synagogue in Košice, the synagogue at the Puškinova Ulica street, the Historic City Hall, St. Urban Tower, the County House, the building of the State Theatre of Košice, Jakab's Palace or the Immaculata.
 The latter is known as the most beautiful Baroque monument in the city.
-Another interesting feature is the Lower Gate, which presents a unique archaeological complex with a part of the city fortification from the 13th century.
+Another interesting feature is the Lower Gate, which presents a unique archaeological complex with a part of the city fortification dating back in the 13th century.

 The city also boasts the longest pedestrian promenade in Slovakia, where you'll find plenty of stylish cafes and restaurants, lanes, parks, historic buildings, courtyards, and abundant social life.

-You may discover all of these things when you visit Košice by taking a walk in the city centre, which hides many interesting treasures.
+You may discover all of these sites when you visit Košice by taking a walk in the city centre, which hides many interesting treasures.

 Nižná Myšľa is situated at the borderline of the Košice Basin and the foothills of the Slanské Vrchy mountain range, at the confluence of the rivers of Hornád, Olšava, and Torysa.
 It is approximately 15 km away from Košice, the village is situated at an altitude of 175-240 m a.s.l.
 At the sight of the church (the landmark of the village) it offers a view of the Slanské Vrchy mountain range, the city of Košice, the plain of the Košice Basin, the eastern tips of the Slovenské Rudohorie ore mountains, and the Kojšovská Hoľa ridge.